rominadouk/zen_frontend/README.md

 # Zen
 Live Link: https://zen-frontend.herokuapp.com/

-This frontend is deployed on Heroku.
+Zen frontend is deployed on Heroku.
-The backend is deployed on Render and can be found on GitHub at: https://github.com/rominadouk/zen_backend This project was engineered and designed by Romina Douk.
+Zen backend is deployed on Render and the code can be found on GitHub at: https://github.com/rominadouk/zen_backend This project was designed and built by Romina Douk.

 ## Languages:
 HTML, CSS, JavaScript, JSX